jm-goldacker/ArticleManagementApi/README.md

 Run `docker-compose up` in the root directory.
 It starts the API and a MariaDb server.
 Now visit `http://localhost/swagger` to see the Swagger documentation.

 For development purposes you can use the launch configurations inside Visual Studio or Jetbrains Rider.
-For the MariaDb server run `docker-compose up` in the mariadb/ directory.
-You can reach Swagger at 'https://localhost:5001/swagger'.

-I created a Docker run configuration inside Jetbrains Rider but sadly it's not added to the launch configurations file.
-I might add it via Visual Studio later.

 ## Requirements